StackStorm/st2web/README.md

       url: 'http://172.168.90.50:9101'
     }]

-Then you may have to pick an appropriate server from the drop down at the top right corner of the UI.
+Multiple servers can be configured.
+Pick an desired server from the drop down at the top right corner of the UI.

 Testing
 -------

-For now, we don't have the UI to test, so we are using st2-docs application to make sure we are aware of any changes happening in Stanley API.
+For now, we don't have the UI to test, so we are using st2-docs application to make sure we are aware of any changes happening in StackStorm API.
 Take it as some sort of a live guide.

 First of all, you need to make sure you have [Java Development Kit (JDK)][JDK] installed